riotampanoy/Dell-Latitude-7400-EFI-OC/README.md

 - Use Latest Bios 1.28.0</br>
 - Improve Backlight Smoother</br>
 - Latest OpenCore 0.9.8</br>
-- Support macOS Ventura 13.x for Sonoma change "enable-backlight-registers-fix" on Device Properties IGPU to "enable-backlight-registers-alternative-fix"</br>
+- Support macOS Ventura 13.x for Sonoma 14.x</br>
+- if use default Intel WiFi card use AirPortIwlm kext
+- if use Broadcom BCM94360CS2 plug n play on Ventura 13.x and Just Root Patch With OpenCore Legacy Patcher 1.3.0

 </details>